albu-vlad/lalabox/README.md

 #### About

 Lalabox is a one click Drupal environment installer wrapped around [Lando](https://github.com/lando/lando) and build with [electron-vue](https://github.com/SimulatedGREG/electron-vue).
-Lalabox provides an quick environment ready for development, configured with a standard profile and an installed database.
+Lalabox provides a quick environment ready for development, configured with a standard profile and an installed database.
 It essentially runs a series of bash commands that clone drupal-composer project and composer.phar locally, initialises lando and uses drush to run a site install with db.